Botanical Name: Cucurbita pepo

 When to Sow Outside: RECOMMENDED.
 1 to 2 weeks after your average last frost date, and when soil temperature is 70°–85°F.

-When to Start Inside: Not recommended except in very short growing seasons, 2 to 4 weeks before your average last frost date.
-Roots sensitive to disturbance; sow in 4" biodegradable pots that can be planted directly into the ground.
+When to Start Inside: Not recommended except in very short growing seasons, 2 to 4 weeks before transplanting.
+Roots are sensitive to disturbance; sow in biodegradable pots that can be planted directly into the ground.
 Transplant when soil temperature is at least 60°F.

 Days to Emerge: 5–10 days